CAT Delete or Gutting: Pros, Cons, Performance and Cost

 Air Pollution

 Catalytic converter reduces the amount of pollutants coming from the vehicle and makes the exhaust system cleaner, improving the quality of the air that comes out of the tailpipe.
-After removing a catalytic converter, a vehicle will not be able to pass the emissions test.
-Your vehicle will emit more pollutants than before.

 Toxic pollutants, such as carbon monoxide, nitrogen oxides, and unburned hydrocarbons will be released into the atmosphere from your vehicle, resulting in smog which will cause several lungs related issues.